NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 185 to 180
 - 5B elbow hitbox appears on the second active frame; two less damage; more float
 - 5B(B) hitbox appears and disappears one frame later
-- 6B hitbox disappears one frame sooner
+- 6B has one less active frame
-- 6B(A) has five more frames endlag; staggers on hit
+- 6B(A) does stagger, +6 frames endlag
 - 6BA(B) transition made to end at the normal timing
+- 8B combos removed; duration changed from 49 to 44 frames (land on 40)
-- 6A done in strings has more endlag
+- 6A done in strings has more endlag (5 frames)
 - 5X starts moving two frames sooner in super freeze

 There are also some Karasu specific changes:

+- Sleep stuns longer
 - Backdash ends 5 frames sooner
 - Grabbable moves: 8B, 8A, JA
 - 2A, 2A(A), 2AA(A), 2AAA(A) have 4 more damage each